-We have audited the consolidated financial statements of Top Energy Consumer Trust on pages 8 to 56 which comprise the consolidated statement of financial position as at 31 March 2021, and the consolidated statement of comprehensive revenue and expense, consolidated statement of changes in equity and consolidated cash flow statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Top Energy Consumer Trust (the "Trust") and its controlled entities (the "Group") on pages 7 to 55 which comprise the consolidated statement of financial position as at 31 March 2022, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Group as at 31 March 2021 and its financial performance and cash flows for the year then ended in accordance with the New Zealand equivalents to International Financial Reporting Standards issued by the New Zealand Accounting Standards Board.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Group as at 31 March 2022 and its financial performance and cash flows for the year then ended in accordance with the New Zealand equivalents to International Financial Reporting Standards issued by the New Zealand Accounting Standards Board.